godheaven/ktool-deploy-sql/README.md

 - It is possible to define whether a SQL script should be executed once or multiple times (onetime).
 - Automatic audit stored in (CATALOG_SCRIPT_SQL, CATALOG_SCRIPT_SQL_EXECUTION)

-## Pre-requisites

-It is necessary to copy the "klib-deploy-sql" library to your maven repository.

 ## Usage/Examples

 1. Example catalog.xml

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <catalog>